arangodb/docs/3.10/features-enterprise-edition.md

 layout: default
 description: >-
-  The commercial version of ArangoDB offers performance, compliance, and security features for larger or more sensitive datasets
+  The commercial version of ArangoDB offers performance, compliance, and security features for larger or more sensitive datasets, as well as additional query capabilities
 ---
 # Enterprise Edition Features